jirutka/spring-rest-exception-handler/README.md

 this is used when no value for a particular exception class exists (even in the parent message source).

 Value is a message templates that may contain [SpEL] expressions delimited by `#{` and `}`.
-Inside an expression, you can access the exception being handled and the current request under the `ex`, resp. `req` variables.
+Inside an expression, you can access the exception being handled and the current request (instance of [HttpServletRequest]) under the `ex`, resp.
+`req` variables.

 **For an example:**